brainhack-vandy/NeuroPreprocessing/README.md

 # Reproducible Project Management

 Reproducible project management is the cornerstone of efficient and transparent workflows in the development and collaboration world.
-It involves implementing practices and utilizing tools that ensure the consistent and reliable reproduction of project results.
+It involves implementing practices and utilizing tools that ensure the consistent and reliable reproducibility of project results.
 To ensure reproducibility, creating and publishing packages, and open-source documentation play a key role.
 In this hands-on session, I will walk you through open-sourcing Python projects with GitHub, publishing packages online through PyPI (Python Package Index), dockerization, and creating detailed documentation with Read the Docs.

 ## Getting started